bio-ontology-research-group/aberowlweb/README.md

 # AberOWL

 Aberowl is a framework for ontology-based data access that consists of an ontology repository that can be queried through an OWL 2 EL reasoner.
+Aberowl is hosted on [aber-owl.net](http://aber-owl.net/).

+## API Documentation

+The Aberowl API is organized around Open API specifications.
+Our API is a RESTful API that has predictable resource URIs, accepts form-encoded, request bodies, returns JSON responses.
+The complete API documentation is available [here](http://aber-owl.net/docs).

-# Prerequisites
+## Prerequisites

 You will need the following list of tools installed before we could run aberowl framework.